openlawteam/tribute-contracts/docs/adapters/Managing.md

     function processProposal(DaoRegistry dao, bytes32 proposalId)
         external
         override
-        onlyMember(dao)
+        reentrancyGuard(dao)
 ```

 ## Events

+### AdapterRemoved

-- `AdapterRemoved`: when an adapter is removed from the regitry.
+When an adapter is removed from the regitry.
 Event emitted by the DAO Registry.

+- `event AdapterRemoved(bytes32 adapterId);`

+### AdapterAdded

-- `AdapterAdded`: when a new adapter is added to the registry.
+When a new adapter is added to the registry.
 Event emitted by the DAO Registry.

+- `event AdapterAdded(bytes32 adapterId, address adapterAddress, uint256 flags);`

+### ConfigurationUpdated

-- `ConfigurationUpdated`: when a new configuration is stored in the registry.
+When a new configuration is stored in the registry.
 Event emitted by the DAO Registry.

+- `event ConfigurationUpdated(bytes32 key, uint256 value);`